zaps166/NFSIISE/README.md

 * Cockpit view and night driving are unavailable (original 3D-accelerated version doesn't have this), see [NFSIISEN](https://github.com/zaps166/NFSIISEN) repository.
 * OpenGL 1.x only: if the game crashes it might not restore the gamma properly.
 In this case run: `xgamma -gamma 1.0`.
 * There is Docker based build environment available on [GitHub](https://github.com/thomas-mc-work/nfsiise-build-env).
+* LICENSE is only for wrapper source code.

 ## Patches: